mTLS Configuration

 Setting up a secure mTLS connection

-Only admin and developer roles can access the mTLS page.
+Only admin and developer roles can access the mTLS page in Settings.
 Check here for (roles & permissions) for more information.

 Follow below three steps below to establish a secure connection between your system and Payrails.
 Please note that this setup is required for production only; for staging connection, please connect with [email protected].